-In the Market with Janelle Doyle of It’s Poppin!
+In the Market: An Interview with Janelle Doyle of It’s Poppin!
 Gourmet Kettle KornApril 6, 2018 10:22 am

 Spend a few minutes with Janelle Doyle, owner of It’s Poppin!
 Gourmet Kettle Korn, and it’s clear why she was recently able to celebrate her first anniversary in the popcorn business.
 Simply put, she listens to her customers.

 Janelle took the time to sit down with me, on a busy Thursday afternoon at the 7th St. Public Market, to talk about her path from Pittsburgh banker to local popcorn proprietor.

 You were in the banking world for 20 years.
 Why did you take the risk of starting a new career?

 It was the fact that I worked so hard for somebody else..I was in Pittsburgh for a while..I moved down here two years ago in June..I wanted something different..Applied for a job, got the job but I did not like it at all.
 It was so stressful to me that I always had deadlines..I would be up to..1 o’clock in the morning.
 It got to the point I said, ‘if I’m going to work this hard, I’m going to work for myself.
 And I’m still up to twelve, sometimes one o’clock in the morning, but I’m doing what I need to do for my business, not somebody else’s.

 Where do you get the inspiration for new flavors?

 We take inspiration from the flavors we already have, or suggestions from customers.
 The powdered donut actually came from a child who came in one day and said, ‘you know what?
 You should have a powdered donut flavor.’
 And I said, ‘you know what?
 You’re right!’